Making a list of the top 10 best condenser microphones under $200 is really hard work.

 Sensitivity Vs Noise

-The signal to noise ratio is 79 dB though which is the same as AKG P220.
-However, you can use that sensitivity level to record some fairly quite instruments.
+The signal-to-noise ratio is 79 dB though which is the same as AKG P220.
+However, you can use that sensitivity level to record some fairly quiet instruments.

 AKG P420 has a frequency response from 20Hz to 20kHz.
 But as you can see from the graph, in the Cardioid pattern the signal is weak below 50Hz and above 12kHz.

-You also get a low-frequency filter which cut down frequency below 300Hz.
+You also get a low-frequency filter that cuts down frequency below 300Hz.
 But it only works with the Cardioid pattern.
 As well as you get a 20dB pad switch to record high SPL sound sources.

 Diaphragm size is big so you get that high sensitivity level.
 As well as it works well with all 3 polar patterns.
-Due the big diaphragm size, you can record almost all type of vocals and instruments with this condenser mic.
+Due to the big diaphragm size, you can record almost all types of vocals and instruments with this condenser mic.

 The big diaphragm and high sensitivity create more proximity effect so that a singer finds comfortable with this mic.
-Although the proximity effect does not work well when bass filter applied.
+Although the proximity effect does not work well when the bass filter is applied.

 There are metal links covered over the mic’s diaphragm which makes it more durable as well as apart from traditional mics these metal links give some stylish look.